layumi/Image-Text-Embedding/README.md

 **What's New**: We updated the paper to the second version, adding more illustration about the mechanism of the proposed instance loss.

+# Install Matconvnet
+I have included my Matconvnet in this repo, so you do not need to download it again.You just need to uncomment and modify some lines in gpu_compile.m and run it in Matlab.
+Try it~ (The code does not support cudnn 6.0.
+You may just turn off the Enablecudnn or try cudnn5.1)

+If you fail in compilation, you may refer to http://www.vlfeat.org/matconvnet/install/

 # Prepocess Datasets
 1. Extract wrod2vec weights.
 Follow the instruction in `./word2vector_matlab`;